srackham/drake/README.md

 with their prerequisite tasks. `run()` is normally the last statement in the drakefile.
 Tasks are executed in the correct dependency order.

-- Use the Drake `--list` option to display a list of drakefile tasks.
+- Use the Drake `--help` option to list [Drake command-line options](#drake-man-page).
+For example:

-  For example:  `deno -A minimal-drakefile.ts --list`
+      deno -A minimal-drakefile.ts --help

 - By convention, a project's drakefile is named `Drakefile.ts` and resides in the project's root directory.

-- Use the Drake `--help` option to view the [Drake execution options](#drake-man-page).

 Here are some of real-world drakefiles: